MilaEgoshina/MilaEgoshina/README.md

 **Shortly about myself and my achievements:**

+* Organized the team's work using Scrum and hired, trained and helped with onboarding 7 new employees (including 3 new programmers, and also participated in their technical interviews).

 * Participated in the developing code to refine the application for the client's tasks, which helped optimize this application by 10%.

  * Together with information security specialists, developed a system to improve information security for clients, which made it possible to prevent at least 7 fraudulent transactions.

-* Hired 6 new employees (including 3 new programmers, and also participated in their technical interviews).

 * And I'm not afraid to learn new things.